rayalan/binary-adages/content/calibrating-terms.md

 tags: vocabulary
 status: published

-> __"You all doing amazing work.
+> __"You're all doing amazing work.
 I can't believe how much is getting done and everything you are accomplishing."__
 >
 > _Some engineering leader in some context, fairly routinely._